TechnoDevz/BossBarAPI/README.md

 Enjoy!

-## Annotation
+## Annotations
+- This is not a standalone plugin, but a Virion. see [Poggit-CI](https://poggit.pmmp.io) to learn about virions
-Inside of this project there is a SendTask class.
+- Inside of this project there is a SendTask class.
 With that class you can easily set up a scheduled task that calls a function (must be called "sendBossBar") in your Plugin, with which you then can update its text or fill stage :)

 ## Usage
 **To see the usage, check out these plugins:**